sergiosolorzano/entity_resolution/block_klsh/README.md

 <p>&nbsp;</p>

 ## Project Publication Post:
-Read this [blog](https://app.readytensor.ai/publications/entity-resolution-meta-blocking-and-klsh-3hz55CPSvHPs) for a description of the approach and its implementation.
+Read [the publication](https://www.researchgate.net/publication/393558462_ENTITY_RESOLUTION_META-BLOCKING_AND_KLSH) for a description of the approach and its implementation.

 <p>&nbsp;</p>